 At the very least, when you check the item’s timeline, if you are taking a chance on a new lead, it is a risk taken knowingly.

 Of course, the budget should always be a factor when making a spending decision.
-Prices for these items range from less than a hundred dollars to more than five times that amount.
+Prices for the best hitch cargo carrier range from less than a hundred dollars to more than five times that amount.
 Value, however, is not always monetary.
 If a low-cost option meets your needs, it can be just as useful as a more costly alternative.

-Why do I need a hitch cargo carrier?
+Why do I need the best hitch cargo carrier?

 What is the difference between a folding and non-folding carrier?